The Dropout Protocol

 Rare

-Locations with both independent power and atmospheric capability.
-Extremely rare and invaluable.
-Bash Terminal's upper level is one.
+Both independent power and atmospheric capability.
+Extremely rare and fiercely maintained.
+Bash Terminal's upper level is one — El Money's independent ventilation keeps the space breathable during Breath failures.
 The Undervolt's Crossroads is another.

 Status: Combined refuges become de facto command centers during extended failures.
-They are defended fiercely and shared without question.
+They are defended and shared without question — simultaneously.

 The Buddy System

-The simplest component.
-The most important.
-Adjacent households check on each other.
+Adjacent households maintain a buddy relationship.
+When the Protocol activates, each household checks on their assigned neighbor.
 Nobody evacuates alone.
-Children, elderly, and augmented individuals are prioritized — augmentation draws Grid power, and when the Grid drops, augmented residents experience disorientation, pain, or system shutdown.
+Children, elderly, and augmented individuals are prioritized — augmentation draws Grid power, and when the Grid drops, augmented residents experience disorientation, pain, or full system shutdown.

-Sector 8A experienced complete Grid and Breath failure on November 3, 2175.
+Complete Grid and Breath failure.
 Population: approximately 12,000.
 Duration: 14 hours before Lamplighter restoration.

 Deaths: zero.